apace100/origins-docs/docs/types/power_types/self_action_on_kill.md

         "sprite_location": "origins:textures/gui/community/spiderkolo/resource_bar_01.png",
         "bar_index": 5
     },
-    "damage_condition": {
-        "type": "origins:attacker",
-        "entity_condition": {
+    "condition": {
         "type": "origins:equipped_item",
         "equipment_slot": "mainhand",
         "item_condition": {
             "type": "origins:ingredient",
             "ingredient": {
                 "item": "minecraft:iron_sword"
             }
         }
     }
 }
-}
 ```

-This power will heal the player if the player has killed a mob with an iron sword.
+This example will restore 2 hearts to the entity that has the power if the entity has killed a mob with an Iron Sword.